JangoSteve/websockets-demo/README.md

 open index.html
 ```

-To see the websockets in action, try opening the client page a bunch of
+To see the WebSockets in action, try opening the client page a bunch of
 times in different tabs:

 ```